JanHerca/urantiapedia/README.md

 To find out more about the profiles we are looking to collaborate with, check [Collaborator profiles](https://urantiapedia.org/en/help/roles).

 ---
+## License

+The content of this project is available under the [Creative Commons Attribution-ShareAlike License](https://spdx.org/licenses/CC-BY-SA-3.0.html), by Urantiapedia (unless copyright notice is shown).

+---

 [Readme - spanish](https://github.com/JanHerca/urantiapedia/blob/master/README_es.md)